tytydraco/yessleep/out/Do_you_know_How_to_Survive_Being_Buried_Alive.md

-It was the name of an online quizz I'd stumbled across late at night in front of my computer.
+It was the name of an online quiz I'd stumbled across late at night in front of my computer.

 It made me laugh, and somehow I was curious about what it might be, so I clicked on the link that seemed safe.